-3 Lessons On Resilience You Learn Being Diagnosed With Diabetes At 254 min read
+3 Lessons On Resilience You Learn Having Diabetes At 254 min read

 Michelle Roberts is a YouTube vlogger who was diagnosed with type 2 diabetes at the young age of 25.
 Her story and stories like hers have become more common as diabetes grows in younger generations.
 Watching Michelle’s health journey can teach us a few lessons on resilience.